ascottix/funtracer/README.md

 `./funtracer scenes/teapot`

-or if you can wait a few minutes go for a larger picture with antialiasing:
+or if you can wait a bit more add supersampling:

-`./funtracer -ow 800 -oh 400 -ss 16 scenes/teapot`
+`./funtracer -ss 4 scenes/teapot`

+The `-ss 4` option renders the scene 16 times, sampling each pixel at a slightly different position every time.
+This helps reduce aliasing and other visual artifacts.

 Options may also be specified in a `config.json` file, for example: